King Henri II of France

 On June 30, 1559, a great celebration and tournament were held in Paris at the Hôtel des Tournelles (now the site of the Place des Vosges) in honor of the Peace of Cateau-Cambrésis with France’s longtime enemies, the Habsburgs and the two marriages that occurred as a result of the Peace: Emmanuel Philibert, Duke of Savoy marrying Henri’s sister Marguerite of France, Duchess of Berry and King Felipe II of Spain marrying Elisabeth, the eldest daughter of Catherine and Henri II.

 King Henri II, at age 40, still liked to participate in tournaments even though he had been advised not to participate because of dizziness after physical exertion.
 Henri and Gabriel de Lorges, Comte de Montgomery, captain of the Scotch Guard jousted and Henri had been almost unseated from his horse.
 He insisted upon a rematch despite the urgings of his wife, the Duke of Savoy, and other friends to stop.
-The Comte de Montgomery reluctantly agreed to participate. de Montgomery’s lance struck the king’s helmet, splintered, and went through the visor going through the king’s right eye and through his temple into the brain.
+The Comte de Montgomery reluctantly agreed to participate. de Montgomery’s lance struck the king’s helmet, splintered, and went through the visor going through the king’s right eye and his temple into the brain.
 The king, bleeding profusely and nearly unconscious, was carried into the Hôtel des Tournelles.

 Tournament between Henri II and Lorges, Credit – Wikipedia

-Henri received Immediate treatment from the court physicians and renowned surgeon Ambroise Paré.
+Henri received immediate treatment from the court physicians and renowned surgeon Ambroise Paré.
 The splinter from the king’s eye was removed and he was bled as that was the medical practice at the time.
 It was hoped that losing an eye would be the worst thing to happen.
-King Felipe II of Spain arranged for one of his personal physicians, the great Belgian anatomist Andreas Vesalius, to go to Paris from Brussels for a consultation.
+King Felipe II of Spain arranged for one of his physicians, the great Belgian anatomist Andreas Vesalius, to go to Paris from Brussels for a consultation.
 Vesalius arrived on July 3, 1559, and determined that the king would not recover.
 Queen Catherine, desperate to find a way to cure her husband, had four criminals beheaded and then had splintered lances poked through the eyes at the same angle the lance had gone through Henry’s eye.
 Henri’s condition continued to worsen.
 On July 9, he was given the last rites and he died on July 10, 1559, at the age of 40, probably from a subdural hematoma and sepsis.

 Deathbed of King Henri II of France, Credit – Wikipedia